bg4xsd/codespaces_python/env_config.md

  pip install  AutoTS Sktime tsfresh

-## install torch，then fastai, last tsai
+## install torch，then fastai,  at last tsai

 ## pytorch for cpu